Home » Part 1: The Application Process- CPP Disability Pension

 In this three-part series, the focus is on the CPP Disability Pension application process.
 This is something Disability Credit Canada knows a great deal about, and their expertise has been valuable to many Canadians.

-As millions of Canadians cope with a disability, some are able to continue working and earn a full salary, while others are not so fortunate.
+As millions of Canadians cope with a disability, some can continue working and earn a full salary, while others are not so fortunate.
 For them, the CPP Disability program is the next step in securing some form of regular income.
 The pension is not a perfect cure by any means, as the amount of funds is extremely limited.
 Depending on whether you live in Canada, the funds might not last very long at all.
-For example, it is far more expensive to live in Toronto, ON., than in Regina, SASK.pension tax credits
+For example, it is far more expensive to live in Toronto, ON., than in Regina, SASK.

 Eligibility